 A History of Our Work

-For every dollar donated to Concern, $0.93 goes directly into our life-saving programs in 23 of the world’s most vulnerable countries.
+The scope of the problem is immense.
+But there is still hope.
+For every dollar donated to Concern, $0.93 goes directly into our life-saving programs around the world.
 Your tax-deductible gift makes you part of a vital community that enables us to reach millions of people each year with dynamic climate response.